danielabmartins/devops-24-25-1241902/CA1/README.md

 **Part 2** follows the topic of using build tools with Gradle, focusing on its practical applications.

 **Part 3** aims to convert the basic version of the Tutorial application to Gradle.
-Its second part demonstrates an alternativa to Gradle, in this case Maven.
+Its second part demonstrates an alternative to Gradle, in this case Maven.

 ---